 Look at the cable and the connector to make sure they're keyed correctly, and then gently try to connect them.
 If you encounter resistance, you're probably trying to attach it backwards.

 Finally, attach the power connectors to the drives.

-If you fire up the computer while a drive power connector is attached backwards, you will immediately and permanently destroy the drive, and possibly the power supply and/or the motherboard.
+If you fire up the computer while a drive power connector is attached backwards, you will immediately and permanently destroy the drive, and probably the power supply and the motherboard.
 So make sure you double check to make sure that all the connectors are attached properly.

 Next, let's look at Installing Auxiliary Drives.